thomas051083/psd-psw/_pswlf-2020/1f-occ5.md

       <br>Learn how IRAS is building a future-ready workforce of agile, competent, adaptable, and empowered employees, anchored by its transformation journey called “The LEA:D Movement”.
       <br>
       <br>Learning Outcomes:
-      <br>∙ Learn  the importance of anchoring Workforce Transformation on the organisation’s business transformation
+      <br>• Learn  the importance of anchoring Workforce Transformation on the organisation’s business transformation
-      <br>∙ Learn about how IRAS carried out its Workforce Transformation
+      <br>• Learn about how IRAS carried out its Workforce Transformation
-      <br>∙ Learn how IRAS took a phased and iterative approach to identify workforce gaps, formulate solutions, communicate change, and drive collective ownership
+      <br>• Learn how IRAS took a phased and iterative approach to identify workforce gaps, formulate solutions, communicate change, and drive collective ownership
       <br>
       <a href="http://www.csc.gov.sg">Click here to register.</a>
     </td>